-Credit risk is the risk of a customer or counterparty failing to fulfil its financial obligations in accordance with agreed terms.
+Credit risk is the risk of potential losses to the Group arising from inability of our customers to fulfil or repay their obligations under facilities granted by the Bank.
 It arises from all transactions that could lead to actual, contingent or potential claims against any party, customer or obligor (collectively referred to as counterparties).
 The types of credit risks that the Group considers to be material include: Default Risk, Counterparty Risk, Credit Concentration Risk, Residual/ Credit Mitigation Risk and Migration Risk.